Comprehensive Review Real Customer Analysis

 When it comes to fit, the consensus is that the Saucony Ride 18 runs true to size.
 If you've worn Saucony before, your usual size should be perfect.

-The new engineered mesh upper really shines here, offering a comfortable and secure fit that adapts to the foot.
-It’s a bit more "dialed-in" than the previous version, which some felt was a bit "baggy".
-It offers a standard to slightly accommodating fit, and for those who need it, it's also available in a 2E (wide) option for men and a D (wide) for women.
+The new engineered mesh upper is the highlight here, giving a secure fit that adapts to the foot.
+It's more “dialed-in” than the previous version, which some people felt was a bit “baggy”.
+The fit is standard to slightly accommodating, and it's also available in a 2E (wide) option for men and a D (wide) for women.

 While the toe box is generally described as roomy, a few reviewers noted it felt slightly shorter or more tapered than the last model, so that's something to keep in mind if you're between sizes or have very wide feet.